“Listen to the leaves falling one by one. When we rake them up, we’re gonna have some fun!”

 Autumn’s magic won’t last long, though.
 Go out and enjoy this beautiful season before the last leaf falls.

-8 ways to celebrate fall in Seattle with your family
+8 ways to celebrate autumn in Seattle with your family

 1. Sit by the fire, roast s’mores